-- a) has been verified by the certification body according to Part V of this procedure; - b) is unique, non-transferable and non-tradable; NOTE: ES impacts verified through this procedure stay with the legal or customary rightsholder.
+- a) has been verified by the certification body according to Annex 8 of FSC-STD-20-007; - b) is unique, non-transferable and non-tradable; NOTE: ES impacts verified through this procedure stay with the legal or customary rightsholder.
 Companies sponsoring ES impacts cannot transfer the right to make ES claims to other parties. - c) has a validity of five (5) years from the date of verification; - d) is registered in the designated FSC system; - e) serves as a basis to make ecosystem services claims.